 Choosing the Right Modular Process Skid Driver

-Establishing a design basis leads into engineering a system design that can deliver the end-result in a practical, cost-effective approach.
+Establishing a design basis leads to engineering a system design that can deliver the end-result in a practical, cost-effective approach.
 Both the design basis and the engineering to follow should be done by someone experienced in creating proven process systems for your industry and application.
 The key is finding engineers that have specific knowledge in how manufacturing plants operate and which equipment will balance cost, technical capabilities, and production rates.

-- Most importantly, take the time to thoroughly interview and visit (when possible) your potential vendors looking for things like detailed examples, good references, and timely follow through.
+Most importantly, take the time to thoroughly interview and visit (when possible) your potential vendors looking for things like detailed examples, good references, and timely follow-through.

 Strategic Pit Stops: Design Checklists & Peer Reviews

-The system engineering design process should have built in peer reviews, technical reviews, and checklists based on the design basis.
+The system engineering design process should have built-in peer reviews, technical reviews, and checklists based on the design basis.
 When interviewing process design firms, ask about their practices in this area and the types of design checklists they use.
 They should be able to provide samples.

-Having multiple engineers weigh-in during a peer review or double checking design against the design basis prevents silly mistakes.
+Having multiple engineers weigh-in during a peer review or double-checking design against the design basis prevents silly mistakes.
 Something as simple as forgetting to include baffles in a tank can be expensive to fix once the tank is welded into the modular process skid, but finding it because the checklist said to compare the equipment list to the design basis costs practically nothing.

 A few examples of what these checklists and peer-review meetings might cover:

 - Peer reviewing and technically reviewing 2D and 3D models